This post may contain affiliate links, please read my full disclosure policy for more details.

 – place eyes between rounds R17 and R18 leaving 11 stitches in between the eyes

-– it helps to use pins with large heads to first mark the spots where the eyes will be placed – you can make a decision whether you are happy with the placement and if it looks symmetrical before you insert the safety eyes; the safety eyes usually make a large hole in between the stitches so it is not recommended to change the placement of the eyes once they are in
+– it helps to use pins with large heads to first mark the spots where the eyes will be placed.
+You can make a decision whether you are happy with the placement and if it looks symmetrical before you insert the safety eyes.
+The safety eyes usually make a large hole in between the stitches so it is not recommended to change the placement of the eyes once they are in.

 – you can now insert the safety eyes and put the safety backs on